pandaofhead/paml-project/README.md

 2. Navigate through the application:
    - Start with the Introduction page to understand the project
    - Go to "Explore & Preprocess" to analyze and preprocess the dataset
-   - Train models in the "Train Model" page
+   - Train and evaluate models in the "Train & Evaluate" page
-   - Evaluate models in the "Test Model" page
+   - Use the "Deploy" page to input personal data and receive a sleep quality prediction

 ## Dataset